Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey

-For anomaly detection in Kubernetes environments, the Holistic Security and Privacy Framework (HSPF) \cite{tomas2024novel} employs NCCL with unsupervised machine learning, notably auto-encoders, to detect anomalies directly from raw network traffic, sidestepping the need for labeled data and preserving privacy.
-The HSPF framework comprises three main components: the Collector, which gathers network traffic data; the agent, responsible for local analysis and model training; and the Aggregator, acting as the central server to coordinate federated training and model updates.
+For anomaly detection in Kubernetes environments, the holistic security and privacy framework \cite{tomas2024novel} employs NCCL with unsupervised machine learning, notably auto-encoders, to detect anomalies directly from raw network traffic, sidestepping the need for labeled data and preserving privacy.
+This framework comprises three main components: the collector, which gathers network traffic data; the agent, responsible for local analysis and model training; and the aggregator, acting as the central server to coordinate federated training and model updates.
 This architecture enables the framework to process and classify the network traffic in real-time, leveraging unsupervised learning to refine models based on unlabeled data and to adapt to new patterns without forgetting previously learned knowledge.
-The evaluation of HSPF demonstrates its effectiveness in a micro-services-oriented application environment, where it was tested against various types of attacks, including denial of service, port scan, brute force, and SQL injection.
+The evaluation demonstrates its effectiveness in a micro-services-oriented application environment, where it was tested against various types of attacks, including denial of service, port scan, brute force, and SQL injection \cite{halfond2006classification}.

 To detect accounting anomalies in financial auditing, \cite{schreyer2022federated} is designed to address the challenge of learning highly adaptive audit models in decentralized and dynamic settings, where data distribution shifts over multiple clients and periods are common.
-The anomaly detection is performed using auto-encoder networks (AEN), which are trained to learn a comprehensive model of the data distribution.
-The AEN architecture consists of an encoder $q_\psi$ and a decoder $p_\phi$.
-The encoder learns a representation $z_i$ of a given input $x_i$, and the decoder learns a reconstruction $\tilde{x}_i$ of the original input.
-The AEN model is optimized to minimize the reconstruction error $\mathcal{L}_{\text{Rec}}$:
+The anomaly detection is performed using auto-encoder networks, which are trained to learn a comprehensive model of the data distribution.
+This architecture consists of an encoder and a decoder.
+The encoder learns a representation of a given input sample, and the decoder learns a reconstruction of the original input.
+The model is optimized to minimize the reconstruction error.

-where $w$ denotes the model parameters, $D$ is the original dataset, and $\tilde{D}$ is the reconstructed dataset.
 In the audit setting, the reconstruction error magnitude is interpreted as the deviation from regular posting patterns, and journal entries with high reconstruction errors are selected for detailed procedures.